BRICS: Bi-level feature Representation of Image CollectionS

-Multi-resolution hash tables \cite{muller2022instant} consist of tables with varying levels of detail controlled by resolutions.
-These tables are indexed using a spatial hash function to retrieve entries that are spatially neighboring to encoded keys.
-The retrieved entries are then linearly interpolated to obtain the image features at the given key.
-The hash retrieval makes it possible to use continuous key codes to retrieve and interpolate features stored in multi-resolution hash tables for an entire dataset.
+The varying levels of detail in a multi-resolution feature grid are controlled by image resolution.
+Our feature retrieval allows the continuous key codes to be used to retrieve features stored in our multi-resolution feature grids for an entire dataset.
+The retrieved entries are linearly interpolated to obtain the image features at the given key code.

-Before retrieval from the hash tables, we first tile our continuous code $z$ interleavingly to form a tensor $\hat{z}$ of size $H_d \times W_d \times C_z$, where $H_d$ ($\ge H_z$) and $W_d$ ($\ge W_z$) are the initial spatial resolution for the decoder (see Figure~\ref{fig:overall_pipeline} (Bottom)).
+Before retrieval from the feature grids, we first tile our continuous code $z$ interleavingly to form a tensor $\hat{z}$ of size $H_d \times W_d \times C_z$, where $H_d$ ($\ge H_z$) and $W_d$ ($\ge W_z$) are the initial spatial resolution for the decoder (see~\autoref{fig:overall_pipeline} (Bottom)).
 The tiling is used to enlarge the spatial size of features that will be sent to decoder.
 A larger spatial size will result in a smaller and more efficient decoder than previous methods~\cite{esser2021taming,zheng2022movq,teschner2003optimized}.
-For each spatial grid $\hat{z}_{i,j}$ in $\hat{z}$, we split its $C_z$ channels into $N_h$ slices of codes and each code is in the shape of $1 \times 1 \times C_{key}$.
-It is impossible to construct hash tables that can take $C_z$-dimension keys as queries due to computational complexity, so we assign one hash table for each slice of $C_{key}$-dimension separately.
-A small noise $\epsilon_o \sim \mathcal{N}(0, \frac{1}{(4r_{max})^2})$ is injected in each code slice $\hat{z}_{i,j}^{s}$ ($1 \le s \le N_h$), where $r_{max}$ denotes the maximum resolution in a group of multi-resolution hash tables.
+For each spatial grid $\hat{z}_{i,j}$ in $\hat{z}$, we split its $C_z$ channels into $N_h$ slices of codes and each code is in the shape of $1 \times 1 \times C_{key}$, in which we can utilize multiple groups of feature grids to increase the model capacity and alleviate the computational cost of feature interpolation.
+A small noise $\epsilon_o \sim \mathcal{N}(0, \frac{1}{(4r_{max})^2})$ is injected in each code slice $\hat{z}_{i,j}^{s}$ ($1 \le s \le N_h$), where $r_{max}$ denotes the maximum resolution of feature grids.
 Perturbed $\hat{z}_{i,j}^{s}$ is then concatenated with its normalized spatial coordinates $(x = \frac{i - 0.5}{H_{d}}, y = \frac{i - 0.5} {W_{d}})$ to form a combined key code: